prasanthsasikumar/icehub/README.md

 ## Image Storage System

 ### Overview
-ICEHub uses a file-based image storage system instead of storing images as base64 in JSON files.
+ICE2025 uses a file-based image storage system instead of storing images as base64 in JSON files.
 This provides:

 - **Better Performance**: Faster API responses and page loads
 - **Scalability**: Images are served as static files with browser caching